edwardnagy/flow_coordinator/example/README.md

 the books flow and settings as separate tabs.
 - **Stack Skipping**: Selecting a random book from the settings screen navigates directly to that book in the books flow, bypassing the books list.
+- **Browser URL Synchronization**: The browser's URL reflects the current navigation state and updates as the user navigates.